 Note that $e_2, \ldots, e_{p+1}$ are also the $p$ smallest eigenvectors of $\CW + \la \dsone\dsone^T$ for any large enough $\la$, e.g., $\la > \trace(\CW)/N$.

 LLE is summarized in the following algorithm.

 The results of LLE applied to the datasets described in \cref{fig:isomap.curve} and \cref{fig:isomap.curve.closed} are provided in \cref{fig:lle.curve}.

-\begin{remark} We note that, for both Isomap and LLE, the $c$-nearest-neighbors graph can be replaced by the graph formed with edges between all pairs of points that are at distance less than $\ep$ from each other, for a chosen $\ep>0$, with no change in the algorithms.
+\begin{remark} For both Isomap and LLE, the $c$-nearest-neighbors graph can be replaced by the graph formed with edges between all pairs of points that are at distance less than $\ep$ from each other, for a chosen $\ep>0$, with no change in the algorithms.

 These parameters ($c$ or $\ep$) must be chosen carefully and may have an important impact on the output of the algorithm.
 Choosing them too small would not allow for a correct estimation of distances in Isomap (with possibly some of them being infinite if the graph has more than one connected component), or of the linear approximations in LLE.
-However, choosing them too large may break the basic hypothesis that the data is locally Euclidean or linear that form the basic principles of these algorithms. \end{remark}
+However, choosing them too large may break the hypothesis that the data is locally Euclidean or linear that forms the basic principle of these algorithms. \end{remark}